Boost your revenue with optimal UX

 Meanwhile, Inspectlet excels at analyzing the customer journey thanks to its detailed user segmentation filters and comprehensive funnel tracking capabilities.
 But its slow and clunky user interface and lackluster session replay features leave a lot to be desired, especially at its price point.

 Once you use them, it’s obvious that neither platform offers great session replay capabilities.
 Also, you won’t find features that customer support teams working on SaaS platforms or web apps will find useful (like real-time sessions).

 That’s exactly why I included SessionStack in this comparison.

 SessionStack offers pixel-perfect session replay, dedicated error logging dashboard, sitewide click trends, and zero-delay co-browsing tools — perfect for product designers, developers, and customer support teams looking to quickly find and resolve customer pain points in their products.

-In this article, I compare Inspectlet vs Hotjar vs SessionStack in five key areas:
+In this article, I compare Inspectlet vs Hotjar vs SessionStack in four key areas: